• News

 Drawing on the logic of blocks and blockchains, the visual system expresses money in motion, smooth, continuous, precise.
 The logo carries rhythm through it, a mark designed to feel dynamic yet dependable.

 A brand built to scale as fast as the world around it.
+A brand designed not just to launch, but to earn trust in a category where credibility is now competitive advantage.